-Windows users just grew yet another reason to get a Mac
+Windows users just got yet another reason to get a Mac

 The company has done lots of work to improve performance.
 You’ll see almost native performance improvements if you are using an external Thunderbolt SSD drive.
 Overall, you should see up to 47 percent faster performance when working on Windows files on a Mac.

 Three different versions of Desktop 13 are available: Standard and Pro editions, with a Business Edition available in the fall.
 The latter includes Single Application mode, which lets IT admins deliver, lock and secure an invisible Windows VM with selected applications to a user's Mac Dock, which means users feel like they are still using a Mac.
-More information.
+More information about Parallels Desktop 13.

-Why you want it?
+Why you want Parallels

 For enterprise users, the beauty of running Windows (or any other OS) in emulation with Parallels is that the combination makes it possible to run legacy Windows apps on shiny new Macs (though you will need to ensure complete system parity before you deploy, and your individual needs may be a little different).